agiliq/django-graphos/README.md

 Todo - need to publish the app at Pypi after competion

-### Creating new backend
+### Creating new DataSource

-A backend is  class which has these three methods.
+A DataSource is a class which has these three methods.

     get_data
     get_header